Whole30 Homemade Almond Milk (Paleo + Keto)

 - Soak the almonds in 2 cups distilled water overnight.

-- In your blender, combine the soaked almonds and 4 cups distilled water.
+- In your high speed blender, combine the soaked almonds and 4 cups distilled water.
 Blend on high for 60-90 seconds.

-- Put the nut milk bag in a medium size bowl.
+- Put the nut milk bag over a medium size bowl.
 Pour the almond milk in to the nut milk bag.
 Squeeze to drain out all the liquid.
-(Save the almond pulp in the bag for almond crackers!
-Recipe coming next week).
+(Save the almond pulp to make crackers or porridge!)

-**Add 3-4 pitted dates to make this sweetened, and/or the vanilla beans scraped from 1 vanilla bean to make it vanilla flavored.
+**Add 3-4 pitted dates to make this sweetened (will no longer be Whole30 if you add in dates), and/or the vanilla beans scraped from 1 vanilla bean to make it vanilla flavored.

 This post contains affiliate links, thanks for the love!